Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample2-backup-restore/sample2-backup-restore.md

 ## Purging a deleted secret

-If the Azure KeyVault is soft delete-enabled and you want to permanently delete the secret before its `ScheduledPurgeDate`, the secret needs to be purged.
+If the Azure Key Vault is soft delete-enabled and you want to permanently delete the secret before its `ScheduledPurgeDate`, the secret needs to be purged.

 ```cpp Snippet:SecretSample2PurgeSecret
 // You only need to wait for completion if you want to purge or recover the secret.